helinus/ForgeEssentialsWikiFork/Protection-Module.md

 If this configuration is set to false, None of the permissions created by this module will be checked.

 `B:enableMobCheck=false`
 If this configuration is set to true, the permissions controlling mobspawning will take effect.
-Sometimes the mob-spawn permissionbs cause extensive ammounts of lag.
+Sometimes the mob-spawn permissions cause extensive ammounts of lag.
 You have been warned.

 # Usage <a name="use"></a>
 The protection module is similar to the ModifyWorld plugin for PEx. it simply adds permissions relating to protection of the world.